Schedule I (video game): Controversy

 Schedule I has faced scrutiny due to alleged similarities with Drug Dealer Simulator, published by Movie Games SA.
 The publisher has initiated an investigation into potential intellectual property infringement, citing parallels in gameplay loops and UI design.
 However, no formal legal action has been taken.
 Tyler, the developer behind Schedule I, confirmed contact from Movie Games but noted no further communication.
-The situation has sparked backlash among players, leading to an influx of negative reviews for Drug Dealer Simulator.
+The situation has sparked backlash among players, leading to review bombing for Drug Dealer Simulator and its sequel, Drug Dealer Simulator 2.

-Analysts, including Vices Shaun Cichacki, acknowledge similarities but argue that such mechanics are common in the genre, noting that Schedule I has been received as the more polished and playable experience.
+Analysts, including Vices Shaun Cichacki, acknowledge similarities but argue that such mechanics are common in the genre.